On the relative Galois module structure of rings of integers in tame extensions: Introduction

-{}{\bf Notation and conventions.} For any field $L$, we write $L^c$ for an algebraic closure of $L$, and we set $\Omega_L:= \Gal(L^c/L)$.
-If $L$ is a number field or a local field, then $O_L$ denotes the ring of integers of $L$.
+For any field $L$, we write $L^c$ for an algebraic closure of $L$, and we set $\Omega_L:= \Gal(L^c/L)$.
+If $L$ is a number field or a non-archimedean local field (by which we shall always mean a finite extension of $\bQ_p$ for some prime $p$), then $O_L$ denotes the ring of integers of $L$.
+If $L$ is an archimedean local field, then we adopt the usual convention of setting $O_L = L$.